frasulov/finalproject/readme.md

 There are all course for each category
-There are courses for last search result of the current user There is an search bar for searching course
+There are courses for last search result of the current user There is a search bar for searching course

 ## editProfile.html